Climdyn/qgs/README.md

 * [Q-GCM](http://q-gcm.org/): A mid-latitude grid based ocean-atmosphere model like MAOOAM.
 Code in Fortran, interface is in Python.
-* [pyqg](https://github.com/pyqg/pyqg): A pseudo-spectral python solver for quasi-geostrophic systems.
+* [pyqg](https://github.com/pyqg/pyqg): A pseudo-spectral Python solver for quasi-geostrophic systems.
 * [Isca](https://execlim.github.io/IscaWebsite/index.html): Research GCM written in Fortran and largely configured with Python scripts, with internal coding changes required for non-standard cases.